Native American Indian languages

 breechclout and leggings.

-The Innus also wore moccasin boots and long coats made of white leather.
+The Innus also wore knee high moccasins and long coats made of white leather.

 Innu people frequently painted their coats, leggings, and dresses with fancy black and red designs.

 Some Naskapi Indians also adopted the warmer Eskimo-style parka.
 Maybe this was why the Montagnais thought the Naskapis were crude dressers, or maybe the